FAQ Categories

 If you are having surgery under anesthesia, with the exception of local anesthesia, you cannot drive, and must be accompanied home by a responsible adult.
 This policy is for your safety, and is strictly adhered to.
 You cannot take a taxi home, unless accompanied by a responsible adult.

-Please bring all insurance cards and information with you.
+Please bring all insurance cards, driver’s license and information with you.
+Please leave all jewelry and valuables at home (including rings, watches, necklaces earrings and money).
+While we do our best to safeguard your belongings, they are best secured at home.
 Your doctor may provide you with a surgical center Registration Form that you can fill out and bring with you.
 If your doctor did not give you a blank registration form, you can print out the form under the Forms heading on this website, complete it and bring it in on the day of surgery.

 Please bring your list of medications, including the dosages.
 Also include a list of any supplements, herbal preparations and vitamins that you take.